vintz/happyfied/README.md

 ```

 After that you have to create a class extending the Happyfied class.
 Any method that has a GET or POST decorator will be transformed into an API method with the same name and the same parameters.
-The decorators are used as methods with a single parameter that should describe the API method
+The decorators are used as methods with a single parameter that should describe the API method.
+There is an optional second parameter that gives more options (see in the documentation)

 ```typescript
 class HappyfiedSample extends Happyfied